brandonhenning/galvanize-gadgets/drills/version-2/README.md

 ## Instructions

-In this assessment, you will build a file system.
+In this assessment, you will playing cards and decks.

 ## Getting Started